Finding your Source-Nexus Gateway controls as a viewer

 - Room ID.
 This will be your broadcaster’s Source Elements username.
 They will send a link via email for you to join.

-- Main Levels.
-This is the audio coming from the session broadcaster - it is view only.
+- Your level meter.
+This is the audio coming from your own microphone - it is view only.

-- Broadcaster volumen fader.
+- Broadcaster volume fader.
 This fader will allow you to control the volume of the audio you are receiveing from the session broadcaster.

 - Push to talk.
 Pressing the spacebar will allow other participants to hear you, even if you are muted.
 When your talkback microphone is open, the button will be yellow and read “Release spacebar to mute” instead.